New Leadership for New Jersey

 Democrats for Change

 Let’s work to elect leaders that will represent us all!
-Join Rosalee Keech, Steve Fulop, and Democrats for Change that will take on the difficult challenges and find solutions that help improve peoples' lives.
+Join Rosalee Keech, Donald Campbell, Steve Fulop, and Democrats for Change that will take on the difficult challenges and find solutions that help improve peoples' lives.

 Taxes have reached an all time high in New Jersey, legislators are spending our taxes to benefit a select few, and it's time for elected officials to put their constituents' needs in the forefront.